• Home

 Recommended Video

-Economists may be hopeful that the Treasury would make some New (fiscal) Year’s resolutions: Perhaps either scaling back its borrowing, and the additional interest rates on that debt as a result, or drumming up some meaningful revenue to offset the costs.
+Economists may be hopeful that the Treasury would make some New (fiscal) Year’s resolutions: perhaps either scaling back its borrowing, and the additional interest rates on that debt as a result, or drumming up some meaningful revenue to offset the costs.

 Debt is a key risk for 2026

 In its summary of macro views for global economics next year, Deutsche Bank is generally bullish.
 It expects global growth of 3.2% in 2026, with the U.S. economy projected to expand by 2.4%.
-Trade uncertainty fading will boost this growth, the bank added, with households also given a lift by tax cuts from Trump’s “One Big, Beautiful Bill” Act.
+Trade uncertainty fading will boost this growth, the bank added, with households also given a lift by tax cuts from Trump’s “One Big Beautiful Bill” Act.

 But deficits cast a shadow, on a global scale, over that rosy outlook.
 The institution wrote: “Many countries face high deficits with limited fiscal and monetary ability.
 The expected structural shift towards fiscal impulse in 2026 will further widen deficits and heighten concerns around ongoing debt sustainability issues.”

 In the U.S., in particular, fiscal risks are on the rise, the bank added: “We expect 2026 deficit to reach 6.7%, with further widening if we see lower tariff revenues or more targeted fiscal stimulus that renews market concerns.
-Congress is also up against the clock to negotiate on healthcare subsidies and appropriations bills before the stopgap funding again expires on January 30.”
+Congress is also up against the clock to negotiate on health care subsidies and appropriations bills before the stopgap funding again expires on January 30.”

 The government may also be banking on a shift of wealth over the next few decades, which could be leveraged to balance its bottom line.
 The Great Wealth Transfer is expected to see $80 trillion change hands over the next 20 years, according to UBS.
 Some studies put that figure even higher, saying as much as $124 trillion will be passed down from older generations to their younger counterparts.

-And this new flow of wealth represents an opportunity for tax revenue, UBS’s chief economist Paul Donovan believes.
+And this new flow of wealth represents an opportunity for tax revenue, UBS chief economist Paul Donovan believes.
 “Governments have long mobilized private wealth to support public finances,” he told a media briefing last month.
 “There are several approaches.
 One is to influence market behavior—encouraging individuals to buy government bonds through incentives like tax-free premium bonds, which channel savings directly into state financing.
-Prudential regulation can also steer pension funds toward domestic government debt, as seen in the UK after 1945, when a debt-to-GDP ratio of 240% was successfully reduced over decades.”
+Prudential regulation can also steer pension funds toward domestic government debt, as seen in the U.K. after 1945, when a debt-to-GDP ratio of 240% was successfully reduced over decades.”

 He added: “More contentious options exist, such as taxing wealth through capital gains or inheritance levies.
 In practice, the initial focus tends to be on financial repression—using tax incentives or regulation to direct money into government bonds—before moving toward wealth taxation.”